 Choosing your electric blanket

-This is a symbol that means the blanket has been independently tested and meets the latest UK and European safety standards.
+- Check that it has a UK safety standard mark, this means that is has been independently tested and meets UK and European safety standards.

-- scorch marks or discoloration areas are visible on the fabric of the blanket
+- Are there any scorch marks or discoloured areas on the fabric of the blanket?

-- there is damage to the power cable between the plug and the blanket's control mechanism or between the control and the blanket
+- Is there any damage to the power cable between the plug and the blanket's control or between the control and the blanket?

-- the control makes a buzzing sound when switched on or gives off a scorching smell
+- Does the control make a buzzing sound when switched on or gives off a scorching smell?

-If you are in any doubt about your blanket, contact the manufacturer before you use it to make sure that it is safe.
+If you're in any doubt about your blanket, contact the manufacturer before you use it to make sure that it is safe.
 It may need to be replaced.

 Storing your electric blanket

-- loosely fold or roll it in a towel or plastic bag and store the blanket in a cool dry place
+- Loosely fold or roll it in a towel or plastic bag and store it in a cool dry place

-- don't place heavy items on top of the blanket while it is being stored
+- Don't place heavy items on it while it is being stored